What is a Patient Information Leaflet and why is it useful?

 - Confusion, depression, anxiety, difficulty in sleeping, nervousness, shaking (tremors).

 - Abdominal pain or discomfort, diarrhoea, indigestion, dry mouth.

 - Tiredness, a feeling of unusual weakness, muscle weakness, swelling of hands, ankles or feet.

-- Mood swings, restlessness, agitation, a feeling of extreme happiness, hallucinations, nightmares, decreased sexual drive, aggression.
+- Restlessness, agitation, a feeling of extreme happiness, hallucinations, nightmares, decreased sexual drive, aggression.